UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ```

-Which yields this DataCrate-framed JSON-LD:
+Which yields this *DataCrate-framed JSON-LD*:

 ```
 "@graph": [